 While Stein Mart logged a decrease in the number of transactions in fiscal 2013, the company posted $1.26 billion in revenue, a 3% increase vs. 2012's $1.23 billion.
 Giving the retailer's revenue a bump were rising average units per transaction and average unit retail prices.
 Comparable store sales during the reporting period saw a nearly 4% boost, as well, as total sales rose more than 2%.
 Net income also increased -- some 2% -- in 2013 to $25.5 million from $25 million in 2012, as cash flow from operations dropped $31.3 million from $71.3 million in 2012 to $40.1 million in 2013.

-In tandem with shrinking sales, Stein Mart's store count has also declined by more than a 15 locations during the past few years.
-While it's taking a conservative approach to growth going forward, the company plans to maintain its presence in the southeastern US and Texas.
-During fiscal 2013, the retailer plans to open seven stores and close three, while also relocating five stores to better locations.
+While the company is taking a conservative approach to growth, Stein Mart aims to maintain its presence in the southeastern US and in Texas.
+During fiscal 2014, the retailer plans to open 10 stores, close two stores, and relocate six other stores to better locations.
 (The chain is looking to strengthen its real estate portfolio in current markets.)
 In fiscal 2012, the company quit the Washington, D.C. market, after abandoning Iowa the year before.

-Other measures the business has taken include reworking its supply chain by transitioning to a third-party logistics network to deliver merchandise to the stores in a more efficient manner.
-The move enabled the company to pull merchandise from various vendors from three store distribution centers and its merchandise will be ready, at that point, to hit the selling floor.
+Stein Mart has also reworked its supply chain by transitioning to a third-party logistics network to deliver merchandise to the stores in a more efficient manner.
+The move has enabled it to pull merchandise from various vendors from three store distribution centers; its merchandise is ready, at that point, to hit the selling floor.
 For the effort, the retailer is looking at an annual savings of up to some $25 million.